Richard-Gnitnub/Railworks/Documentation/API.md

+Here’s the updated **API Design Document** with **Django Ninja** incorporated into the existing architecture:

+---

-# API Design Document for Hybrid REST and Async API
+# **API Design Document for Hybrid REST and Async API**

 ## **Introduction**
-This document outlines the design for a hybrid API combining Django REST Framework (DRF) and Django Async capabilities.
+This document outlines the design for a hybrid API combining **Django Ninja**, Django REST Framework (DRF), and Django Async capabilities.
 The API is designed to handle CRUD operations, asynchronous tasks like STL file generation, and support multiple concurrent users efficiently.

 ---